s4236569/physgap/content/classes/PHYS1171/pressure.md

 force must be $10*A_p$ and its direction is normal to the surface.
 This means the force points straight towards the center of the ball.

-So what is the total force acting on the ball?
-If it's not imediately obvious think about it?
+So what is the total force that the liquid exerts on the ball if it's not immediately obvious think about it?

 Its zero right?
 This is because for every small patch that causes a force toward the ball's center there is *always* one on the other side of the ball that directly cancels it.
-So nothing would happen.
+If we include gravity the total force is $mg$ downward.

+So the ball will sink fast!
+But wait wouldn't the tennis ball float?
+What assumption above is incorrect?

 ## Example 2: A pressure change

-Of course a real ball is unlikely to just sit in the middle of the tub.
-It will either sink or float and we will get to *why* in the next module.

-For now lets just make a small modification to the bath tub example. what would happen if the pressure on the left of the ball was greater than the pressure on the right?
+For now lets just make a small modification to the bath tub example.
+What would happen if the pressure on the left of the ball was greater than the pressure on the right?
 For some help look at the picture below